 These were the notes I took on day three of my trip on the Hurtigruten, the ships that journey up Norway’s Northern Coast.
 It has been labeled the “World’s Most Beautiful Voyage.”
 I have no reason to doubt it.

-The MS Finnmark’s cabin 603 had became my home as well as a place to view vistas that simply cannot be found elsewhere.
+The MS Finnmark’s cabin 603 had become my home as well as a place to view vistas that simply cannot be found elsewhere.
 This isn’t a typical cruise and is indeed a voyage, one that will bring out the Viking explorer in anyone, even with heated tile floors in the bathroom.

-My voyage took me from Norway’s second largest city, Bergen, to Kirkenes on the border with Russia and Finland.
+My voyage took me from Norway’s second-largest city, Bergen, to Kirkenes on the border with Russia and Finland.

 The route dates from 1893 when it was the only connection for people and trade, and it still is a ferry and goods route.
 Unlike most who travel it in summer or “under the midnight sun” I was in search of the Aurora Borealis or Northern Lights.
 I wasn’t disappointed.

 I knew when landing in the airport in Bergen that I was already in the midst of a winter wonderland; the snow was falling and faces were smiling.
 The lobby of the Neptun Hotel was bright and filled with local art, on any arrival a good omen.

 The city itself has long been based on fishing and with that, money.